aircarbon/stm-v2/sol/contract_upgrade/MigrationGuide.md

         [config_value] = '0x3D47037A40d01e7BB902b9E49D9249145b542b10'
         WHERE [config_key] = 'global_contractAddress'

-10. Reset Indexer
+10. Reset TX Processor:
+        1. Go to AWS platform -> Elastic Container Service -> Clusters
+        2. Search for Cluster with the name starting with `demo-ac-transaction-processor-...` (in case of demo).
+In case of other environment, search for an according cluster.
+        3. Select it, then go to Tasks tab
+        4. Select the running task, and then press Stop
+        5. The task will stop, and then will be automatically restarted.
+Refresh the table until the task is resturted and running.

+11. Reset Indexer:

         curl --location --request GET 'https://indx.aircarbon.co/reset-sync' --header 'x-api-key: 53d22de76bdec67c530a50751a0721ae4af4f0961cba098e1d0f0c9d93967647'

-11. Check GasPrice and GasLimit values on DB
+12. Check GasPrice and GasLimit values on DB
-12. Test internal corporate transactions (see Indexer list them)
+13. Test internal corporate transactions (see Indexer list them)
-13. Mint TEST, and trade.
+14. Mint TEST, and trade.
-14. Disable TEST token type
+15. Disable TEST token type
-15. OPEN MARKET - enableDashboard, open on HX
+16. OPEN MARKET - enableDashboard, open on HX
+17. Login to web and admin platforms and check that the contract adress and contract versions are as they should be for the new address.
+Try to test by placing some orders and making some trades and/or retirements.